MicrosoftDocs/patterns-practices/patterns-practices/reference/mefbootstrapper-configureservicelocator-method-mspp-mefextensions.md

 Remarks
 -------

-<span id="remarksToggle"></span> The base implementation also sets the ServiceLocator provider singleton.
+ The base implementation also sets the ServiceLocator provider singleton.

 See Also
 --------